m-rzeszotarski/BeerRate/README.md

 ## Beer Rating Classes

-The primary model in the application is the "Beer" class.
+The primary model in the application is the **Beer** class.
 Any logged-in user can create a beer using a form.
-It includes author information, date, beer-specific variables, and a boolean "isapproved."
-When a user creates a new beer in the database, it must be approved by a superuser ("isapproved" False -> True) before appearing on the "beer_list" page.
+It includes author information, date, beer-specific variables, and a boolean **isapproved**.
+When a user creates a new beer in the database, it must be approved by a superuser (**isapproved** False -> True) before appearing on the **beer_list** page.

-The second class is "Review."
+The second class is **Review**.
 Each user can add a review to an existing beer in the database, consisting of a user rating and a comment.
-Each review is linked to a specific beer through a foreign key.
-A superuser can ban a review (boolean "banned" False -> True).
+Each review is linked to a specific beer through a **ForeignKey**.
+A superuser can ban a review (boolean **banned** False -> True).
 Each user can add only one review for a specific beer (details in the next section).

 ## Beer Rating Functions